Best WordPress hosting of 2022: top 8 options to choose from

 Overall, Hostinger’s offering of comprehensive features at cheap prices makes it one of the best WordPress hosting sites around.

 Hostinger has both shared and WordPress hosting plans that essentially offer the same resources.
-However, shared hosting starts at $1.39, while WordPress hosting is priced at $1.99 a month.
+However, shared hosting starts at $1.39/month, while WordPress hosting is priced at $1.99 a month.

 As we are focusing on WordPress here, let’s remain in that category.
 No matter which of the plans you choose, free SSL, weekly backups, and practically unlimited email accounts will be there.